TGCFabian/TGCFabian/README.md

 ## I'm a Streamer, Gamer, Developer, and VR Addict!!

-- 🌱 I’m currently trying to learn/understand more languages 🤣
+- 🌱 I’m currently trying to learn/understand more coding languages 🤣 (Currently only doing NodeJS/Python)
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators within the VR Industry
-- 🥅 2020 Goals: Grow my community and have a fun space for everyone
+- 🥅 Goals: Grow my community and have a fun space for everyone
 - ⚡ Fun fact: I am so addicted to VR, i play every single day :O

 ### Connect with me: